lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/lpcvc2023_sample_solution/README.md

     ├── README.md
     └── resnet.py
 ```

 ## Evaluation
-We will be evaluating your file in the following manner: `time python3.6 solution.pyz -i testimage -o output.png`
+We will be evaluating your file in using the evaluation folder provided.

+## Run Solution
+The Solution should be able to be ran with the command: `python3.6 solution.pyz -i /path/to/image -o /path/to/output.png`